tseccull/motes/instrument_io/instrument_io_instructions.md

 structure.
 This means that `motesio.py`, the the primary module used by MOTES to read and write data, must call secondary instrument-specific functions designed to handle datasets from each unique source.
-These instrument-specific functions live in the `instrumentio.py` module.
+These instrument-specific functions live in an `instrumentio.py` module.

 ## Creating an Instrument I/O Module.